Psychology and Self Improvement

 intrusive thoughts

-Step 2: Watch your thoughts from a non-judgmental state of awareness.
+Step 2: Watch your thoughts from a non-judgmental state of awareness

 As explained above, intrusive thoughts are a natural occurrence.
 Therefore we shouldn’t be too hard on ourselves for thinking bizarre and spontaneous things once and awhile.